nhatminh-it/Python_for_Machine_Learning/README.md

 # Python_for_Machine_Learning
-This is turial of machine learning for everyone like me ^^
+This is tutorial of machine learning for everyone like me ^^